This site is a work in progress. Please take a look around and let us know what you think!

 20 Pearl St N, Hamilton, ON L8R 2Y8, Canada

-An early intervention program that provides group supports for children who have witnessed woman abuse, by offering opportunities to share their feelings regarding the abuse and violence they have witnessed, in a creative and supportive environment.
+An early intervention program that provides group supports for children and youth who have witnessed violence, by offering opportunities to share their feelings regarding the abuse and violence they have witnessed in a creative and supportive environment.

 The specifics of the course vary slightly by organization.
 Contact each site for specific details.